-When tipping in a foreign country, you certainly want to follow local custom, but if you don’t know what it is, you could easily offend the person you’re trying to thank.
+When tipping in a foreign country, you certainly want to follow local customs, but if you don’t know what they are, you could easily offend the person you’re trying to thank.

 Like much of Europe, the social exchange and standard of acceptance are different from what we’re used to in the United States.

 For example, while it is customary to offer an additional 20% of your total check as a tip for wait staff while dining out in the USA, in Europe, many tips are built-in to the base price of your experience, meaning no additional funds are expected to be left at the close of your meal.